shubham13p/ColorGame/README.md

 # ColorGame
-Web game where user has to choose which color square belongs to the given HEX code
+Web game where user has to choose which color square belongs to the given HEX code.
+The game consist of three mode easy, medium and hard mode.
+In easy mode user have to choose one square to match the given HEX color number out of three given square.
+While in medium and hard mode user has to choose from six and nine square respectively till the user get the right color square.
+When the user selete the right square all the square will be of that choosen right color.
 ## Technology Use
 * HTML
 * CSS